 Also in 2010, following several years of internal and external review, the McKenzie River Trust was awarded national accreditation by the Land Trust Accreditation Commission, an independent program of the Land Trust Alliance.
 Accreditation is a mark of distinction, recognizing land trusts that have met national standards for excellence.
 MRT’s accreditation indicates to supporters and partners that we uphold the public trust and ensure that our conservation efforts are permanent.

-Today, the Trust’s staff has grown to eight members.
+Today, the Trust’s staff has grown to fourteen members.
 Our backgrounds vary, from science, research, and real estate, to volunteerism, fundraising, and nonprofit administration.
 Our Board of Directors is made up of experts in law, land use planning, nonprofit management, natural resources, outdoor recreation, and biology.
 The professionals who serve on our committees and technical teams are experts in the sciences, fundraising, and finance.
 Our supporters are like us: committed to a future where intact, functioning ecosystems provide clean water, abundant fish and wildlife, and productive natural landscapes throughout western Oregon.